Ise Grand Shrine

 How to get to Chichijima

-The only way to access the Ogasawara Islands is by the Ogasawara-maru Ferry from Tokyo in a 25.5 hour journey.
-The ferry departs Tokyo once every six days except during Golden Week and the first three weeks of August when departures are increased to once every three days.
-Also, the ferry does not operate for two weeks in mid January due to an annual inspection.
+The only way to access the Ogasawara Islands is by the Ogasawara-maru Ferry from Tokyo in a 24 hour journey.
+The ferry departs Tokyo once every six days except during the high seasons when departures are increased to once every three days.
+The ferry does not operate for two weeks in mid January due to an annual inspection.
 Ferry departures can be delayed by a day or more when the sea is very rough, for example, due to a typhoon.

 The Ogasawara-maru Ferry departs from Takeshiba Pier, which is next to Takeshiba Station on the Yurikamome or a ten minute walk from Hamamatsucho Station on the Yamanote Line.
 The boat ride is an adventure in itself.
 The ferry first travels the length of Tokyo Bay, offering interesting views of the Rainbow Bridge, Odaiba, Haneda Airport and Yokohama before passing the Izu Islands and then traveling through the night to arrive at Futami Port on Chichijima the next day.

-The ferry offers several different cabin classes on five decks that range in price from about 28,000 to 70,000 yen per person one way.
+The ferry offers several different cabin classes on five decks that range in price from about 22,000 to 75,000 yen per person one way.
+Fares differ somwhat on the season.
 The cheapest 2nd class fare includes a bedroll in a dormitory room.
 A women only dormitory room is also available.
-Higher class cabins consist of semi-private bunks and private rooms, the latter of which include in room toilets and showers.
+Higher class cabins consist of semi-private bunks and private rooms, the latter of which include in-room toilets and showers.

-The Ogasawara-maru's facilities also include a restaurant, bar, showers, store, vending machines, hot water dispensers, lounge, sitting areas, karaoke room, kids room, smoking room, video room, public phones and small valuables lockers, but there are no large sized lockers on board.
-Passengers may also venture outside to the top two decks of the boat.
+The Ogasawara-maru's facilities also include a restaurant, lounge, showers, store, vending machines, hot water dispensers, kids room, smoking room, public phones and small valuables lockers, but there are no large-sized lockers on board.
+Passengers may also venture outside to the open-air decks of the boat.
 A tour of the ship's bridge is held each morning.

 How to get around Chichijima